markomoev/Coinwise/README.md

-# Coinwise — Alpha 1.1
+# Coinwise — Alpha 1.2

 Coinwise is a modern, lightweight personal finance tracker built with React, TypeScript, Vite, Tailwind CSS, Chart.js, and Supabase.

-Status: Alpha 1.1 — active development; features and UI are evolving.
+Status: Alpha 1.2 — active development; features and UI are evolving.

-## What's new in Alpha 1.1
+## What's new in Alpha 1.2

-### Pocket Money Card
-- **New dashboard card** displaying available spending money
-- Automatic calculation: Total - Savings = Pocket Money
-- Educational info box explaining the pocket money logic
-- Amber-themed styling to differentiate from other financial cards
-- Auto-refresh functionality matching other dashboard cards

-### Transaction Modify Button
-- **New "Modify" button** in transaction extended view
-- Located alongside the Delete button in transaction management
-- Prepares UI for future transaction editing functionality
-- Appears when clicking "Edit" on any expanded transaction
+### Monthly Chart Views
+- **Focused Data**: Dashboard charts (Account Trend, Income vs Expense, Breakdown) now filter data to show only the current month.
+- **Better Performance**: improved relevance for daily tracking.

+### Bug Fixes
+- **Transfer Popup**: Fixed a critical issue where the transfer form would reload the page before saving, preventing transfers from being recorded.

 ## Core Features (Alpha 1.1)